 Ikee Gibson

-Facilitator & PhD Candidate · Toronto, Ontario
+Facilitator · Toronto, Ontario

 Ikee Gibson is a PhD candidate whose work examines how organizations interpret and respond to change, particularly in the context of shifting populations and evolving institutional demands.